OctopusDeploy/blog/blog/2021-08/single-api-framework/index.md

 ---
 title: A single API framework
-description: We've migrated Octopus Deploy to a new, more standardized way of writing an API, using ASP.NET controllers.
-Learn about our strategy to implement this: Derisk, Enable, Finish.
+description: We migrated Octopus Deploy to a more standardized way of writing an API, using ASP.NET controllers.
+Learn about our implementation strategy: Derisk, Enable, Finish.
 author: richard.everett@octopus.com
 visibility: public
 published: 2021-08-25-1400